 “It is very unusual to find one with no fleas on it and sometimes there may be up to 500 on a single animal.
 What makes this appear even worse is the fact that the coarse hair and widely spaced spines do nothing to hide the fleas from our horrified gaze.”

 In The Complete Hedgehog, Les Stocker wrote that the ‘average’ hedgehog has about 100 fleas, while there may be as many as 1,100 in extreme cases – Stocker also noted that the skin on a hedgehog’s back is very thick and insensitive, perhaps explaining why they seem largely unconcerned by their parasite burden.
-Nonetheless, Gill Lucraft, manager of Hedgehog Bottom, a rescue charity in Berkshire, tells me that in 2016 they admitted 722 hedgehogs, only four of which had fleas.
-During the summer months, hedgehogs may occasionally be found with a brown gooey substance on their spines – assuming there are no obvious wounds, this is probably blood excreted by their fleas.
+Hedgehog carers typically note, however, that comparatively few hogs brought to them present with fleas.
+Indeed, Gill Lucraft, manager of Hedgehog Bottom, a rescue charity in Berkshire, tells me that in 2016 they admitted 722 hedgehogs, only four of which had fleas.
+Toni Bunnell's observations suggest the same low incidence of flea and that has not changed in the past three decades.
+During the summer months, hedgehogs may occasionally be found with a brown gooey substance on their spines and, assuming there are no obvious wounds, I have heard suggestions that this is probably blood excreted by their fleas, although I've come across no empirical evidence for this.
 Interestingly, New Zealand hedgehogs don’t suffer with A. erinacei, but apparently pick up local flea species and are more prone to mite infestations than their British conspecifics.

 Ticks, typically Ixodes hexagonus, and mites are also common parasites of hedgehogs.
 Generally, a hedgehog will have a few ticks, but individuals can present with heavy tick-burdens and it is not unusual for hedgehog carers to have to remove 20 or more before starting treatment.
 St. Tiggywinkles in Aylesbury have removed 153 ticks from one juvenile hog and Hedgehog Bottom rescue removed 218 ticks from a juvenile male hedgehog admitted in July 2017.
 Numbers can also build up in nests and a study of one in the 1930s counted 72 adult ticks, 314 nymphs and 412 larvae.
 Such very heavy tick burdens can result in the hedgehog becoming anaemic, while clumsy attempts by well-meaning members of the public to remove ticks can cause the tick to regurgitate the blood, resulting in the hedgehog suffering blood poisoning.
 Ticks must be twisted out of the skin with a commercial tick-twister or lasso.
 The use of tweezers or pliers can either break the body, leaving the head embedded in the skin, or apply pressure to the abdomen that forces blood back into the host.
 Smothering the tick with Vaseline, oil and so forth, or burning it can also cause regurgitation.